NDWX/Declare/README.md

 # Declare
 IoC container module for Python with simple programming and configuration interface.

+Declare enables implementation of extension-point/plugin in Python applications.

 ## Features

 * Simple configuration file with JSON